How to cut dog nails guillotine

 • Proper lighting: Good lighting is crucial when cutting your dog’s nails to ensure you have a clear view of the quick, the sensitive part of the nail.
 Natural light or a bright lamp can help you see better and avoid cutting too far.

-See also How to make chewy meringue
+See also How to make a basement in sims 4

 By having these tools ready and at your disposal, you can ensure that the process of cutting your dog’s nails with a guillotine trimmer goes smoothly and safely.